FUB-HCC/Human-Centered-Data-Visualization/02-process.md

 Networks are well suited for specifying some kind of relationship between two or more items.
 An item in a network is often called a node (or vertex).
 A link (or edge) is a relation between two items.
 Nodes can have associated attributes, just like items in a table.
 Links could also have attributes associated with them; these may be partly or wholly disjoint from the node attributes.
 Networks can also be represented by two tables (% KG explain in more detail / examples?).
 Networks with (% KG fixed) hierarchical structures are more specifically called trees.
 In contrast to a general network, trees do not have cycles: each child node has only one parent node pointing to it.

 The field dataset type also contains attribute values associated with cells.
-Each cell in a field contains measurements or calculations from a continuous domain.
+Each cell in a field contains measurements or calculations from a continuous domain (% KG point out difference to table).
 Continuous phenomena include temperature, pressure, speed, force, and density (or mathematical functions).
-Continuous data requires careful treatment that takes into account the mathematical questions of sampling, how frequently to take the measurements, and interpolation, how to show values in between the sampled points in a way that does not mislead.
+Continuous data requires careful treatment that takes into account the mathematical questions of sampling, how frequently to take the measurements and interpolation, and how to show values in between the sampled points in a way that does not mislead.

 The geometry dataset type specifies information about the shape of items with explicit spatial positions.
-The items could be points, or one-dimensional lines or curves, or 2D surfaces or regions, or 3D volumes.
+The items could be points, one-dimensional lines or curves, 2D surfaces or regions, or 3D volumes.
 Spatial data often includes hierarchical structure at multiple scales.

 #### What Data Types Should be Differentiated?